mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-config/dcos-config-show/index.md

 # Description
-Print the DC/OS configuration file contents of the currently [attached](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-attach/) cluster.
+The dcos config show command will display the DC/OS configuration file contents of the currently [attached](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-attach/) cluster.

 # Usage